-Thanks to Riparo for contributing Fox’s training information!
+Thanks to Blank for contributing Captain Falcon’s training information!

-Continue reading Training the strongest Fox amiibo in Super Smash Bros.
+Continue reading Training the strongest Captain Falcon amiibo in Super Smash Bros.
 Ultimate

 A while back, I wrote up a short post on my first impressions of Paper Mario: The Origami King.
 It’s been almost two weeks, and I’ve just about wrapped up my playthrough of the game.
 I can say this with confidence: I believe The Origami King is Nintendo’s strongest Switch release this year.
 Though, considering its rather barren lineup (especially if you take out Animal Crossing), that might not be saying much.

 Still, though, I’ve got to hand it to Nintendo.
 They could have rather easily ported Paper Mario: Color Splash to Switch, but instead they built a brand-new Paper Mario game that far, far exceeds its predecessor.
 Please note that this will be a spoiler-free review; we won’t be going in-depth on any specific plot details.
 If you’re still on the fence, hopefully this post can help you make a decision!

 Continue reading Paper Mario: The Origami King sets a new standard for the series

 Animal Crossing: New Horizons was released for Nintendo Switch in March 2020.
 Wait, wrong game?
 Nope, hold on for one moment.
 New Horizons was released to incredible success.
 It had the strongest launch the Animal Crossing series has ever seen, bringing the franchise to perhaps its highest point yet.
 In my personal opinion, though, I think New Horizons is missing something.
 Something that Animal Crossing: New Leaf on Nintendo 3DS absolutely had.
 What exactly is it missing, then?
 If I had to explain it in a few words, I’d say soul, but it’s not really that simple.